-NESIS Winter Storm Rankings Category Description NESIS Range Definition 3 Major 4.0 - 5.99 This category encompasses the typical major Northeast snowstorm, with large areas of 10-inch snows (generally between 50 and 150 x 103 mi 2 - roughly one to three times the size of New York State with significant areas of 20-inch accumulations.
+NESIS Winter Storm Rankings Category Description NESIS Range Definition even include relatively small areas of very heavy snowfall accumulations (greater than 30 inches).
+3 Major 4.0 - 5.99 This category encompasses the typical major Northeast snowstorm, with large areas of 10-inch snows (generally between 50 and 150 x 103 mi 2 - roughly one to three times the size of New York State with significant areas of 20-inch accumulations.
 4 Crippling 6.0 - 9.99 These storms consist of some of the most widespread, heavy snows of the sample and can be best described as crippling to the northeast U.S, with the impact to transportation and the economy felt throughout the United States.
 These storms encompass huge areas of 10-inch snowfalls, and each case is marked by large areas of 20-inch and greater snowfall.
 5 Extreme 10+ The storms represent those with the most extreme snowfall distributions, blanketing large areas and populations with snowfalls greater than 10, 20, and 30 inches.
-These are only storms in which the 10- inch accumulations exceed 200 X 103 mi 2 and affect more than 60 million people.
+These are only storms in which the 10-inch accumulations exceed 200 X 103 mi 2 and affect more than 60 million people.
+Source: Koci n and Uccellini, 2004

 The climate of Pennsylvania is marked by abundant snowfall.
 Winter weather can reach Pennsylvania as early as October and is usually in full force by late November with average winter temperatures between 20- and 40-degrees Fahrenheit.
 Huntingdon County receives an average of about 25.7 inches of snowfall a year.
 Most areas of Huntingdon County experience the effects of winter storms frequently.
 The general indication of the average annual snowfall map shows areas that are subject to a consistent risk for large quantities of snow.
-Figure X - Pennsylvania Annual Snowfall 1981 - 2010 illustrates the long-term trends for snowfall accumulation in Pennsylvania over three decades.
+Figure 42 - Pennsylvania Annual Snowfall 1981 - 2010 illustrates the long-term trends for snowfall accumulation in Pennsylvania over three decades.

-Figure X - Winter Storm Events by County in Pennsylvania shows the number of winter storm events from 1950 - 2013 for the Commonwealth of Pennsylvania.
+Figure 43 - Winter Storm Events by County in Pennsylvania shows the number of winter storm events from 1950 - 2013 for the Commonwealth of Pennsylvania.
 When looking at data from NOAA from 1950-2024 Huntingdon County has had one blizzard event, twenty-four heavy snow events, seven ice storms, and twenty-eight winter storms.
-A list of these events for Huntingdon County is outlined in Table X - Huntingdon County Winter Storm History.
-Table X - Recent

-Annual Snowfall Estimates shows recent annual snowfall measurements as stated by NOAA.
+A list of these events for Huntingdon County is outlined in Table 52 - Huntingdon County Winter Weather History.
+Table 51 - Recent Annual Snowfall Estimates shows recent annual snowfall measurements as stated by NOAA.
 Overall, Huntingdon County has experienced a decrease on the annual estimated average of snowfall.
 On average, the annual snowfall totals have decreased in the time periods from 2020 to present.